sclevine/xsum/FORMAT.md

 1. Human-readable with variable length
 2. Opaque with fixed length

-The human-readable attribute mask MUST include an attribute mode mask and MAY include an attribute options mask.
+The human-readable attribute mask MUST begin with an attribute mode mask which MAY be followed by an attribute options mask.
-- The attribute mode mask MUST contain four octal digits, each between 0 and 7.
+- The attribute mode mask MUST contain four octal digits, each between `0` and `7`.
 - If present, the attribute options mask MUST consist of a single `+` followed by at least one option.
 - Example: `7755+ugis`

-The opaque attribute mask MUST include both an attribute mode mask and an attribute options mask.
+The opaque attribute mask MUST begin with an attribute mode mask that MUST be followed by an attribute options mask.
+- The attribute mask MUST begin with the case-insensitive hexadecimal digit `a`, denoting the format version.
-- The attribute mode mask MUST contain three case-insensitive hexadecimal digits, each between 0 and f.
+- The attribute mode mask MUST contain three case-insensitive hexadecimal digits, each between `0 and `f`.
-- The attribute options mask MUST contain four case-insensitive hexadecimal digits, each between 0 and f.
+- The attribute options mask MUST contain four case-insensitive hexadecimal digits, each between `0` and `f`.
 - Future versions of xsum v1 MAY allow for attribute options masks longer than four digits to encode additional options.
-- Example: `fed4b00`
+- Example: `afed004b`

 If an attribute mask is not present, xsum v1 MUST reject directories, follow symlinks, and read from special files.